darshan1624/django_concepts/README.md

     6) Added a delete button to delete added receipe.
     7) Added a update button. created a webpage form to update receipe.
     8) Create a search bar.
 Used __icontains query filter.
+    9) Created register form.
+Used User builtin in model.